vi0lin/vpn_roadwarrior_configuration/README.md

 ```
 wget -qO- https://raw.githubusercontent.com/vi0lin/vpn_roadwarrior_configuration/refs/heads/main/client_sargo.sh | bash -s -- debug
 ```

+## Another Client Google A14
+Install the strongswan app.
+The built-in vpn solution has trouble, to split-tunnel the routes, so internet inaccessible.
+Add the wg0.conf and install the generated ca.cert.
+Add the VPN with the set Username and Password.
+Connect.
+All Devices Are Accessible.

 ## Windows Client
 Everything works fine with the built-in VPN IKEv2 branch.
 A simple powershell fix needs to be run as admin, configuring the proper cipher method, as windows does only deliver some cipher-, encryption-, decryption-, encapsulating or hashing algorithms only up to 1024 bits.